sergijoan22/notes/notes/Google Cloud.md

 Then, there are several intermediate processed like:

-- ParDo to filter, cast or compute data.
+- ParDo to filter, cast compute, or extract parts of data.
 - GroupByKey to shuffle key-values pairs and group them.
 - CoGroupByKey to join two or more key-value pairs.
 - Combine to aggregate values with different options like doing it with all the values or all within each key.
 The aggregation method can be personalized creating a subclass.
 Using Combine is more effective than GroupByKey since no need for data shuffling when scanning through the data partitions.